chocolatey/docs/input/en-us/configuration.md

 * [ ] `stopOnFirstPackageFailure` - Stop On First Package Failure - stop running install, upgrade or uninstall on first package failure instead of continuing with others.
 As this will affect upgrade all, it is normally recommended to leave this off.
 Available in 0.10.4+.
 * [ ] `skipPackageUpgradesWhenNotInstalled` - Skip Packages Not Installed During Upgrade - if a package is not installed, do not install it during the upgrade process.
 Available in 0.10.12+.
 * [ ] `ignoreUnfoundPackagesOnUpgradeOutdated` - Ignore Unfound Packages On Upgrade Outdated - When checking outdated or upgrades, if a package is not found against sources specified, don't report the package at all.
 Available in 0.10.9+.
+* [x] `usePackageRepositoryOptimizations` - Turn on optimizations for reducing bandwidth with repository queries during package install/upgrade/outdated operations.
+Should generally be left enabled, unless a repository needs to support older methods of query.
+When disabled, this makes queries similar to the way they were done in Chocolatey v0.10.11 and before.
+Available in 0.10.14+.

 ### Security